pfgithub/cpu/src/docs.md

   - If this is set to 0, paging is disabled
   - To call user code, make sure to set the page table first.
 After user code returns, unset the page table.
   - Enable/disable page table as needed while in root.
+  - note that this isn't actually possible and don't do this. the address of the current instruction is stored in a (hidden) register, but it needs to use the page table and stuff. having a method `set_paging «0xSOME_ADDR»` would mean that suddenly instructions are executing from the wrong location, and that would be bad. this could be fixed by having the location of the current instruction be absolute in memory but that would make it very easy for a user program to have the instruction pointer escape from mapped space if there are enough no-op instructions